c-daly/apollo/README.md

 export HERMES_API_KEY=your_hermes_key
 ```

 The `persona_api` block configures how the CLI and `apollo-api` proxy reach Sophia's persona diary endpoints.
-Leave the defaults if Sophia runs locally on port `8080`; otherwise adjust host/port/API key so the `apollo-cli diary` command and the webapp can submit entries.
+Leave the defaults if `apollo-api` is running locally on port `8082`; otherwise adjust host/port/API key so the `apollo-cli diary`/`chat` commands and the webapp can submit entries.

 ### Web Dashboard Configuration